What do cats eat?

 Cats are obligate carnivores, meaning they need meat to survive.
-Humans are able to live quite happily on a vegetarian diet, cats, however, must have meat.
+Humans can live quite happily on a vegetarian diet, cats, however, must have meat.

 There are three basic types of cat food.

 Commercial cat food comes in premium and supermarket form.
-Premium brands can be purchased through your vet or pet stores, brands include Iams and Royal Canin.
+Premium brands are available through your vet or pet stores; brands include Iams and Royal Canin.
 Then there are your supermarket brands such as Whiskas, Dine etc. Supermarket foods come in dry, canned or raw.
-Furthermore, there are prescription diets which can only be purchased from a veterinarian.
-These diets help manage conditions such as kidney failure.
+Furthermore, there are prescription diets that are only available from a veterinarian; these diets help manage conditions such as kidney failure and hyperthyroidism.

-Does the food meet your cat’s nutritional requirements?
+Does the food meet a cat’s nutritional requirements?

-Having the knowledge to read the basics of food labels can help the pet owner choose the right food for their cat.
-If the packet says complete and balanced it must meet AAFCO’s (American Association of Feed Control Officials) standards.
+Knowing how to read the basics of food labels can help the pet owner choose the right food for their cat.
+If the packet says complete and balanced, it must meet AAFCO’s (American Association of Feed Control Officials) standards.
 Most countries (including Australia) follow AAFCO’s guidelines.

 Commercial food will usually have instructions on how much to feed your cat on the back of the pack, so follow their guidelines if possible.

 Diets will need to be modified depending on your cat’s stage in life.
-Kittens, young adults, and pregnant or lactating cats have high nutritional needs, as your cat ages and slows down, he will need slightly less food.
+Kittens, young adults, and pregnant or lactating cats have high nutritional needs, as your cat ages and slow down; he will need slightly less food.

-Pros and cons of raw, dry and canned food:
+Pros and cons of raw, dry and canned cat food

-There really is a great deal of debate over feline nutrition.
-A number of people have expressed concerns over dry food and the increased incidence of urolithiasis.
+There is a great deal of debate over feline nutrition.
+Several people expressed concerns over dry food and the increased incidence of urolithiasis.
 Dry food has the benefit of being able to be left out all the time.